 We understand that it can be stressful to finish this school year while being uncertain about next year’s school placement.
 Please hang in there!
-Last year over 700 families received their wait pool school in Rounds 3 through 5.
+In a previous year, over 700 families received their wait pool school.

 We are here to help you if you have any questions about your next steps:

 Ask a PPS-SF Parent Ambassador about their school, get in touch at firstname.lastname@example.org .